Michael Belkin (ophthalmologist): Career

-Developments in ophthalmologic technology
+Developments in ophthalmic technology

 In 1998, Professor Belkin invented a miniature glaucoma implant, the ExPRESS, which was the first approved Minimally Invasive Glaucoma Surgery (MIGS), and established a company, Optonol, to develop and clinically test it.
 The developed approved product was sold to Alcon and is commonly used in glaucoma surgery.

 Professor Belkin invented the novel technology of Direct Selective Trabeculoplasty (DSLT) device, an automatic, non-contact, seconds-long glaucoma treatment.
 He established a company, BELKIN Vision Ltd., to develop and clinically test the device which is likely to change conventional glaucoma management from a specialized procedure to one that general ophthalmologists can easily perform.
 He carried out the first-in-human clinical trials of the device which showed that the automated DSLT is a safe and effective method for reducing intra-ocular pressure.
 The results of the following international multi-center randomized control trials enabled the American and European authorities to approve the device for medical use.
 These approvals led to the company being purchased by Alcon in 2023.

 For the inventions and development of the ExPRESS shunt and DSLT laser he received in 2025 the Visionary Award from the Glaucoma Research foundation.
 For these and his other contributions, he was given in 2025 the Lifetime Achievements Award by the Israel Ophthalmology Innovation Summit.

 Professor Belkin was involved in clinically proving a method to treat adult amblyopia (lazy eye), an achievement that was previously considered impossible.
 He also invented methods of automatic measuring visual function in children and binocular treatment of amblyopia.
 To commercialize these inventions, he was involved in establishing a company (NovaSight) which is utilizing eye tracking for the diagnosis and treatment of eye diseases.
 The company's device for treating amblyopia – CureSight - was approved by the FDA and European authorities and is currently being marketed.